spring-cloud/spring-cloud-kubernetes/README.md

 </dependency>
 ```

-Then you can inject the client in your cloud simply by:
+Then you can inject the client in your code simply by:

 ```java
 @Autowire
 private DiscoveryClient discoveryClient;
 ```

-If for any reason you need to disable the `DiscoveryClient` you can simply set the following property:
+If for any reason you need to disable the `DiscoveryClient` you can simply set the following property in `application
+.properties`:

 ```
 spring.cloud.kubernetes.discovery.enabled=false
 ```

+// TODO: make clearer with an example and details on how to align service and application name
-Some spring cloud components use the `DiscoveryClient` in order obtain info about the local service instance.
-For this to work you need to align the service name with `spring.application.name`.
+Some Spring Cloud components use the `DiscoveryClient` in order to obtain info about the local service instance.
+For
+this to work you need to align the service name with the `spring.application.name` property.

 ### Kubernetes PropertySource

-The most common approach to configure your spring boot application is to create an `application.properties|yaml` or an `application-profile.properties|yaml` file containing keys able to customize your application or the
+The most common approach to configure your Spring Boot application is to create an `application.properties|yaml` or
+an `application-profile.properties|yaml` file containing key-value pairs providing customization values to your
-Spring Boot starters.
-Often the user may override properties by specifying system properties or env variables.
+application or Spring Boot starters.
+Users may override these properties by specifying system properties or environment
+variables.

 #### ConfigMap PropertySource

-Kubernetes, to externalize the parameters, proposes a resource named [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) for passing such keys or to embed an `application.properties|yaml` file containing the keys
+Kubernetes provides a resource named [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) to externalize the
-to the application.
-The `Spring Cloud Kubernetes Config` project provides an integration of the `ConfigMap` to make the Config Maps accessible during the bootstrapping of the application or to hot reload beans, spring context
-if a change is observed within a `ConfigMap`.
+parameters to pass to your application in the form of key-value pairs or embedded `application.properties|yaml` files.
+The [Spring Cloud Kubernetes Config](./spring-cloud-kubernetes-config) project makes Kubernetes `ConfigMap`s available
+during application bootstrapping and triggers hot reloading of beans or Spring context when changes are detected on
+observed `ConfigMap`s.

-The `ConfigMapPropertySource` when called will lookup Kubernetes for a `ConfigMap` named after the name of the application (see `spring.application.name`) or yours name if you have
+`ConfigMapPropertySource` will search for a Kubernetes `ConfigMap` which `metadata.name` is either the name of
+your Spring application (as defined by its `spring.application.name` property) or a custom name defined within the
-defined within the `bootstrap.properties` file the following key `spring.cloud.kubernetes.config.name`.
+`bootstrap.properties` file under the following key `spring.cloud.kubernetes.config.name`.

-If the map is found it will read its data and do the following:
+If such a `ConfigMap` is found, it will be processed as follows:

 - apply individual configuration properties.
-- apply as yaml the content of any property named `application.yaml`
+- apply as `yaml` the content of any property named `application.yaml`
 - apply as properties file the content of any property named `application.properties`

 Example:

-Let's assume that we have a spring boot application named ``demo`` that uses properties to read its thread pool configuration.
+Let's assume that we have a Spring Boot application named ``demo`` that uses properties to read its thread pool
+configuration.

 - `pool.size.core`
 - `pool.size.maximum`

-This can be externalized to config map in yaml format:
+This can be externalized to config map in `yaml` format:

 ```yaml
 kind: ConfigMap